Overwatch (2016 video game): Controversies

 After a year from its release, journalists observed that the player community was becoming more toxic, disrupting the enjoyment of playing the game.
 It was believed this came from the nature of the game that requires teamwork, and when teammates see players unwilling to switch to different heroes to balance the team or otherwise play for individual gains, this would cause the teammates to become angry and lash out at the player, become griefers and throw the match, or other harmful behavior that would spread over time, particularly in the game's competitive mode.

 Players are able to report malicious users with in-game tools, and Blizzard can ban players for egregious actions, but they do not attempt to segregate out bad actors from the larger pool (a method used by other developers in multiplayer games), instead keeping an inclusive community for all non-banned players, which is believed to contribute to the growing toxicity.
 Kaplan said in a September 2017 update that Blizzard was very well aware of the problem, and have worked to improve their in-game player behavior reporting tools to help combat the toxicity, but because they have had to put greater effort into this, they are distracted from developing new features and content for the game.
 Kaplan urged the community to consider how they can improve individually and as a whole to help combat the situations.

 In November 2017, the Belgian Gaming Commission announced that it was investigating Overwatch alongside Star Wars Battlefront II to determine whether loot boxes constituted unlicensed gambling.
 Many Asian and European countries view loot boxes as a form of gambling and have since decided to make them illegal for companies to sell directly to their consumers in their games.
 Blizzard has chosen to work with these regions to follow their gambling laws while staying true to their microtransaction focused business model.
 Within China, Blizzard has allowed their players to purchase in-game currency and receive loot boxes as a "gift."
-In addition to this loot box change, China has required Blizzard to publicly disclose the exact odds of winning each tier of item within said loot box.
+China has required Blizzard to publicly disclose the exact odds of winning each tier of item within said loot box.
 While initially loot boxes were not seen as gambling within the United States; the US Federal Trade Commission decided in 2018 to investigate the legality of the projected soon to be 50 billion dollar industry of microtransactions.